tjake/Jlama/README.md

 ```
 ## Caveats

   * Models must be in safetensor format.
-Most huggingface models are not in this format.
+Most huggingface models are already in this format.
     For larger models you will need to re-process them to use a 2G max chunk size (for now).